SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 1. ### Improving the drms module

-    The drms module needs a lot of improvements in its codebase.
-The basic preliminary task that is to be done is to make drms use [astropy-helpers][3], which includes many build, installation and documentation related tools, used by the astropy project.
-This won't have any user-end impact, but will provide very nice helpers such as `python setup.py develop` to install the current version, `python setup.py test` to run all the tests automatically, and `python setup.py build_docs` for building the docs locally.
-Moreover, it will also work nicely with astropy's CI-helpers for running tests on Travis etc.
+    The drms module needs a few improvements in its codebase.
 The current codebase has almost no test coverage.
-Another important part of improving the drms package is to add tests for all the functions present in the drms module.
+An important part in improving the drms package is to add tests for all the functions present in the drms module.
 The code coverage is expected to reach 100% after the midterms of the coding period.

     After adding all the tests, and maybe simulataneously, we will be adding the Travis CI testing to check the build of the module whenever an event is triggered.
 Adding Coveralls will allow to keep a check on the percentage of codebase covered by tests.

+    If needed, we can make drms use astropy-helpers which includes many build, installation and documentation related tools, used by the astropy project.
+This won't have any user-end impact, but will provide very nice helpers such as python setup.py develop to install the current version, python setup.py test to run all the tests automatically, and python setup.py build_docs for building the docs locally.
+Moreover, it will also work nicely with astropy's CI-helpers for running tests on Travis etc.

     After achieving a 100% coverage, and the build passing, we can create a conda package for the drms library.